KappnKrunch/fMRI-Volumetric-Renderer/README.md

 renderer that can be used to visualize fMRI data in a browser as well as in the output of a jupyter notebook.

 ## Python Render Pipeline Usage
-Get the package from the pip repository https://pypi.org/project/fMRI-Volumetric-Renderer/
+Get the package from the pip repository using the python pip command

+https://pypi.org/project/fMRI-Volumetric-Renderer/
 ```console
 pip install fMRI-Volumetric-Renderer